pavlo-myskov/get-job/README.md

     - As an Employer I want to be able to reset my password so that I can restore access to my account.
     - As an Employer I want to be able to use search filters on the list of resumes so that I can find the right candidate.
     - As an Employer I want to be able to use the search bar on the page of the full list of resumes.
+    - As an Employer I want to be able to reset search parameters so that I can see the full list of resumes.
     - As an Employer I want to be able to see the search panel all the time when I scroll the page so that I can easily search for resumes.
     - As an Employer I want to be able to hire a jobseeker so that I can get the right candidate.
     - As an Employer I want to be able to save a resume so that I can hire the candidate later.